Vacuum cleaners buying guide

 - Brushes and attachments

 For different types of cleaning, different types of attachment are needed.
 Most vacuum cleaners come with three attachments: crevice tool, upholstery and dusting brushes.
-An additional turbo-brush is useful if you have cut-pile carpets or unusually hairy pets.
+An additional turbo-brush is useful if you have cut-pile carpets or hairy pets.
 A horsehair or parquet brush is ideal for wooden floors, and some cleaners have an extendable tube, to help clean out odd nooks and crannies.

 - Other useful extras